 Be sure to check the Kurzweil Music Systems website at www.Kurzweil.com for new documentation and software updates before using your new instrument.

-The Audio (LEFT/MONO and RIGHT) Jacks
+The Audio Out (LEFT/MONO and RIGHT) Jacks

-Use the LEFT/MONO and RIGHT audio jacks to connect the SP4 to your audio system.
+Use the LEFT/MONO and RIGHT audio jacks to connect the SPS4 to an external amplifier or mixer.